kulinacs/htb/README.rst

 Hack the Box
 ============

-A Python wrapper to interact with hackthebox.eu
+An unofficial Python wrapper to interact with hackthebox.eu